priyal-agrawal/Tech_Challenges/Challenge 1/Step4_Setup_Network_Security_Group.md

 1. Select Create a resource in the upper left-hand corner of the portal.

-2. In the search box, enter Network security group.
+2. In the search box, enter the Network security group.
 Select Network security group in the search results.

 3. In the Network security group page, select Create.